 Thapar said the struggle for Independence had an “all-inclusive nationalism of Indians opposed to British rule”.

 Indians who 'opposed British rule' were a tiny minority.
-The majority, like Thapar's Dad, supported British rule either by working for them or paying taxes to them or simply ignoring Gandhi & Co.
+The majority, like Thapar's Dad and Grandad, supported British rule either by working for them or paying taxes to them or simply ignoring Gandhi & Co.